KonstantinGerbig/diff-inst/README.md

 ## Citation

-If you use this code, please cite the associated paper.
+If you use this code, please cite the associated paper ([Gerbig & Lin (2026), ArXiv preprint](https://arxiv.org/abs/2602.16043)).
 If you use the software itself (or want to reference a specific version), please cite the Zenodo archive:

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.18602622.svg)](https://doi.org/10.5281/zenodo.18602622)